openlibhums/memory-alpha/content/support/janeway-styleguide.md

 >[!IMPORTANT]
 > Important.
 * Can be used to highlight essential information.
-This information should also be in the main body of the text.
+This information must also be in the main body of the text.

 >[!TIP]
 > TIP.